 In 2013, Benes led Boston Public Schools’ effort to overhaul its physical education framework, the city’s guiding curriculum and instruction document.
 She teaches future physical educators to think more strategically, ditching the “sports-based model.”

 “There’s no dodgeball, there’s no picking out the weak kid,” says Tracey Dultz, a physical education teacher at the Hennigan Elementary School in Boston.
 Dultz (SED’03, ’10) previously worked for the city, helping schools that had dropped physical education—or never had it—to build new programs.
 “Physical education has changed so much,” she says.
 “The focus is on individual learning: there’s more daily exercise, teaching students how to exercise indoors without equipment.
 It’s less team sports.”

 Benes also wants her charges to be better advocates for their programs.
 “We’re not doing a good enough job of showing administrators why physical education matters,” she says.
 Educators with “programs that have been successful are the ones that go to the school committee every year and say, ‘Here’s what we do.’”

 While brain breaks might just be about sweating, physical education doesn’t have to be.
 At the Hennigan, Dultz and Benes teamed up for an intervention that incorporated education into exercise.
 For two weeks, they turned nonfiction texts into races.

 “We would read passages or they would read a sentence and have to do a relay race to pick up a word and put it where it belonged in the sentence,” says Dultz.
 “We did a pre- and post-assessment and found that the students learned more about that topic by being able to act it out.”
 They’ve since formalized the project into a research study, which began in spring 2015.

-A version of this article was originally published in the Summer 2015 Edition of @SED.
+A version of this article originally appeared in the Summer 2015 edition of @SED.